stvmyr/freeD/readme.md

 ## Functions

 ### freeD.Decode()
 Decode takes a byte array (typically received via UDP nowadays), parses the data and returns a freeD struct and error.
-Only if the Internal checksum calculation failes, an error is returned.
+Only if the Internal checksum validation failes, an error is returned.

 ### freeD.Encode()
 Encode takes a freeD struct as described below, and generates a byte array in the freeD format.
 This array can then transmitted via UDP.